 The rapid transit system provides transportation to both of Chicago’s major airports, O’Hare and Midway.

-1892 - The Chicago & South Side Rapid Transit Company, opens and runs 3.5 miles on an elevated track.
+June 6, 1892 - The Chicago and South Side Rapid Transit Railroad Company opens, running trains on an elevated track.

-November 24, 1936 - Eleven people are killed and 37 are injured when two trains collide at the Granville Avenue station.
+November 24, 1936 - Eleven people are killed and many more are injured when two trains collide at the Granville Avenue station.

 October 17, 1943 - The State Street Subway opens.